echarsmartsolutions/echar-checkdev/README.md

 # Echar-Check
-This hecktool will pool by IP or his Network name and returns the trip time in miliseconds as directly configured or by automated via <code>msg.payload</code> input command.
+This checktool will pool by IP or his Network name and returns the trip time in miliseconds as directly configured or by automated via <code>msg.payload</code> input command.
 It can be used as a triggered or timed configuration!
 <dl class="message-properties">
         <dt>To a better result <span class="property-type">Best Practice</span></dt>
         <dd>Regarding network issues and traffic protections</dd>